personalSol/devNotes/3 - moc/sub-mocs/Cpp-MOC.md

 # Cpp-MOC

-here will be all the notes around Cpp-MOC which is a part of [[Languages-MOC]]
+here will be all the notes around Cpp-MOC which is a part of [[Lang-And-Packages-MOC]]

 ### extras ( not that imp but still here )